HOW SOAP IS MADE & WORKS

 WARHORSE: Soap from a 55-Gallon Fire Kettle

 Several years later, I tried to get WARHORSE to more people, more stores.
 Teamed up with more key people.
 Sell, Sell, Sell.
 Marketing brochures, new bottle labels, exporting, free samples, social media gurus.
+Planes, trains, automobiles.
+Go, Go.

-Then my husband and I revived my little soap shop, and I got back to cooking it the way I started—in a 55 gallon drum over a fire.
-Now, I can take care of the animals and my grandchildren help with the soap and the farm.
-I rarely travel outside my local area, except for a flounder or red fish fishing adventure.
+With the help of my husband, I revived my little soap shop, and I got back to cooking it the way I started—in a 55 gallon drum over a fire.

 Same focus on well known, functional ingredients.
 Same fierce clean, gentle care.

 Try it.
-Love it.
-Or I’ll refund you.
+Not happy?
+I’ll refund you.

 Shop Now → WARHORSEsoap.com

-Proof?
 The Journey in Pictures and Old Press

 If you're curious about the biofuel days, the high school program, or how all this began, here are some pieces of the story: